-Sharing above 71 GHz raises different technical issues than in the lower bands.
-Atmospheric absorption, and thus overall propagation loss, can vary greatly with respect to frequency and elevation angle, and the passive sensing bands in many cases are in spectrum ranges with lower propagation losses due to absorption.
-A preliminary approach to address the sharing issue may be to develop EIRP limits for emissions at various elevation angles for FIXED service transmitters operating in non-RR 5.340 passive bands and near selected RR 5.340 bands.
+Sharing above 71 GHz raises different technical issues than in the lower passive bands.
+Above 71 GHz atmospheric absorption is a key factor, and thus overall propagation loss, can vary greatly with respect to frequency and elevation angle.
+Thus a method has to be found to limit Initial studies may consider addressing sharing by the development of appropriate EIRP limits for emissions at various elevation angles for FIXED service transmitters operating in non-RR 5.340 passive bands and near selected RR 5.340 bands.
 It should also be noted that, due to the spacecraft altitude, passive sensors operating in these bands have a large field-of-view and are highly sensitive to the aggregation effects from multiple interferers.
-Therefore, it is critically important that any use of EIRP limits would have to take these aggregate interference effects into account or should include possible numerical limits on FIXED transmitter geographic density for consideration as part of a sharing mechanism subject to strict regulation.
+Thus a method has oto be found to prevent interference to EESS (passive ) systems from aggregated interference.
+On possible approach would be to limit the geographic density of FIXED transmitters.

 As noted above, FIXED service systems generally have low elevation angles, so main beam illumination of EESS receivers by the direct signal path can be reduced to a smaller percentage of time.
 However there is a possibility that fixed service system antenna main-beam paths could interfere with passive sensors when the passive satellite is orbiting and rising from Earth horizon.
 Other factors, such as sidelobe illumination and multipath propagation/reflections are possible interference sources.
 Consequently, advice from WP 3J and WP 3M is needed on these issues.
 Also, while all finite size non-active antennas must have sidelobes for practical reasons, it may be possible to decrease sidelobes at high elevation angles below the typical values generally encountered in today’s FIXED service applications, which were designed in a terrestrial-to-terrestrial sharing environment where such sidelobes were not of concern.
 Information could be sought from antenna researchers on the feasibility of such antenna designs.